Sharif-University-ESRLab/fall2024-embeddedml-benchmark/Readme.md

 - **Flash the Firmware:**
   - Build the project in STM32CubeIDE to generate the firmware binary.
-  - Connect your STM32 board and flash the firmware onto it.
+  - Connect the STM32 board and flash the firmware onto it.

 - **Execute the Benchmark:**
   - Reset or power cycle the STM32 board to start running the benchmark.